padogrid/bundle-none-tutorial-padogrid/05-vm-workspace.md

 ## 5.2.
 Enable VM cluster

-Every cluster you create, either Hazelcast or other clusters, the PadoGrid cluster settings are configured in the cluster's `etc/cluster.properties` file.
+Every cluster you create, either Hazelcast or other products, the PadoGrid cluster settings are configured in the cluster's `etc/cluster.properties` file.
 This is the only file that is PadoGrid specific in terms of configuring clusters.
 All others are product specific and you follow the configuration instructions in their respective product documentation.

 Let's edit the `cluster.properties` file to enable VMs.